 These sales were used to perform a sales ratio analysis to determine whether the statutory guidelines for the level and quality of the assessments have been satisfied.
 In order to perform a sales ratio analysis all sales must reflect market conditions as of June 30, 2006.
-Based on an examination of the sales file, the County did not apply time adjustments to the sales during this time period.
-The following table outlines sales ratio statistics for residential properties in Baca County.
+Based on an examination of the sales file, the County applied time adjustments to the sales during this time period.
+The following graph illustrates the various time adjustment factors applied to the sales.